morriswinkler/lowpoly/index.md

 ### Overview

-In this one day workshop you will learn the most essential tools in [Blender](https://blender.org) in order to create and modify simple geometries based upon real world objects.
+In this one-day workshop, you will be taught the most essential weapon to create and modify simple geometries based on real world objects: [Blender](https://blender.org).

-There is no prior knoweledge of any modeling software neccesary.
-Just you and your laptop will face mans greateest enemy: his imagination.
+There is no prior knowledge of any modeling software necessary.
+Just you and your laptop will face man's greatest enemy: his imagination.
 But don't worry when you are done fighting your first battle your mind and body will be prepared for many more to come.

 ### Authors and Contributors